Queen's Gambit Accepted: Janowski–Larsen Variation: 4.e3 Bg4

+Mannheim Variation: 4.Qa4+

 4.Qa4+ leads to the Mannheim Variation, so named after its adoption in one of the cities where the World Chess Championship 1934 was played, even though the move was previously known.
 Black usually gains easy equality after 4...Nc6, so the line is fairly rare.
 Grandmasters Michał Krasenkow and Ulf Andersson have played the line several times.

+Two Knights Variation: 4.Nc3

 4.Nc3 leads to the Two Knights Variation, which is a true gambit line since White can no longer expect to regain the c4-pawn after 4...a6 5.e4 b5.
 White's compensation in the form of a strong centre leads to immensely complicated play.
 Black does not need to enter this line, and 4...Nc6, 4...e6, and 4...c6 tend to transpose to the Chigorin Defense, QGD Vienna Variation, and Slav Defense respectively.